release-engineering/iib/README.md

 * `iib_api_timeout` - the timeout in seconds for HTTP requests to the REST API.
 This defaults to `30` seconds.
 * `iib_api_url` - the URL to the IIB REST API (e.g. `https://iib.domain.local/api/v1/`).
+* `iib_docker_config_template` - the path to the Docker config.json file for IIB to use as a template.
+IIB will symlink this file to `~/.docker/config.json` at the beginning of every request.
+  Additionally, it will use this file as a base and set the `overwrite_from_index_token` for the registry of the `from_index` container image when applicable.
+IIB will never directly modify this file though.
+This defaults to `~/.docker/config.json.template`.
 * `iib_greenwave_url` - the URL to the Greenwave REST API if gating is desired (e.g. `https://greenwave.domain.local/api/v1.0/`).
 This defaults to `None`.
 * `iib_index_image_output_registry` - if set, that value will replace the value from `iib_registry`